-KIM ROLLINGS earned a PhD in Human Behavior and Design from Cornell University’s department of Design and Environmental Analysis before joining the University of Notre Dame faculty in 2013.
+KIM ROLLINGS holds a PhD in Human Behavior and Design from Cornell University’s department of Design and Environmental Analysis.
 Dr. Rollings examines influences of the built and natural environment on physical and mental health and health behaviors.
 Results inform the design process, architectural programming, city planning, policy, and design guidelines to bridge gaps between research, practice, and policy and establish healthy, socially responsible, and sustainable buildings and cities.
-CV: cv-rollings-2017-1-25
+Curriculum Vitae

 JOSEPH ABBAMONTE (’16) was an undergraduate architecture student.
 His interests were in urban design and sacred architecture.
 Namely, he wanted to help bring religion back into the public realm through positive urban movements which integrate sacred architecture.
 After graduation, he will work for an architecture firm in California.

 KATIE COBIAN (’16) is from Ramona, California and majored in Biological Sciences and Sociology.
 After graduation, she began graduate work to become a genetic counselor.
 Katie worked on the CAFES project, and was especially interested in the intersection between public policy and health.
 In addition to working for AHS-ND, she was a tour guide for the Office of Admissions, a genetic counseling intern for Saint Joseph Regional Medical Center, and a volunteer advocate for the Rape Crisis Center of St. Joseph County.